Yan-Oliveira/doc-fao/content/data-privacy-protection/admin.rst

 This command essentially offers three different options:

-- Checking the integrity / validity of the existing rules.
+- Checking the integrity and validity of the existing rules.
 - Test execution of existing rules without changing data records.
 - Execution of the existing rules, whereby the matching data sets are permanently changed.